-With xenophobia on the rise, my cross-cultural travel memoir, Lost Among the Baining, provides a strong counterweight.
 The story revolves around a field trip I took with my husband to live with the Baining people, an isolated group in the mountains of New Britain, PNG.
 We were very young (this was 1969), we were overwhelmed by both the jungle and the Baining culture, and our 16-month journey haunted us for years—40 years, in fact, at which point we returned to these people whose very different culture we had come to appreciate.

-Lost Among the Baining looks back—with a great deal of humor—on this life-changing trip to the bush, and its long aftermath.
+Lost Among the Baining looks back—with a good deal of humor—on this life-changing journey to the bush, and its long aftermath.
 Reviewers have called it “provocative,” “inspiring,” “compulsively readable,” and “laugh-out-loud funny.”